Part D: Strategies for Improving Curriculum, Instruction, & Student Achievement

 - District and sites will invest in instructional strategies that improve student achievement

 Our goal is to provide high quality instruction and systems of supports to ensure learning for each student.
-For 2013-2016, our priority areas for professional development include the following areas:
+Our priority areas for professional development include the following areas:

 - Support and strengthen professional learning communities at each site